-There is one (1) aerodrome within 3nm of this site - Sudbury Coniston (CSC9) located 1.41nm south of the site.
-While there are no protected airspace volumes, depicted air routes, or commonly used tracks near this site that require communication capabilities, there is an established VFR Terminal Procedures area (VTPC) that requires communication monitoring.
+There is one (1) aerodrome within 3nm of this site - Martin's Landing (CML5) 2.92nm West.
+There are no protected airspace volumes, depicted air routes, or commonly used tracks over this site that require communication capabilities.
+However, there are two VFR training areas, associated routes, and one IFR approach (ILS 07) that are near this site (+/- 3nm).
 Assessment of the normally expected traffic patterns yields the following:

-- 1. Prior to commencing RPAS operations above 400'agl, the VO or other non-flying person shall monitor the established VFR procedures frequency of 123.0mHz. - 2.
-While operating RPA above 400', if radio monitoring is not possible or fails, all RPA shall descend to below 400' immediately and not resume operations above 400' until radio monitoring is resumed.
+- 1. Prior to commencing RPAS operations above 400'agl, the Visual observer or other non-flying responsible person shall monitor aircraft communications on VHF frequency 126.7, or any other frequency assigned to the VFR training areas. - 2.
+While operating RPA above 400', if radio monitoring is not possible for any reason, all RPA shall descend below 400'AGL as soon as safely able, until radio monitoring resumes.